paulmillr/noble-secp256k1/README.md

 > `deno doc jsr:@noble/secp256k1` # command-line documentation

 We support all major platforms and runtimes.
-For node.js <= 18 and React Native, additional polyfills are needed: see below.
+For React Native, additional polyfills are needed: see below.

 ```js
 import * as secp from '@noble/secp256k1';